RahulPatelme/learn-Git/README.md

 2. Use **git merge branch-name** to merge changes from a specific branch into the current branch.

 Merge conflicts needs to be resolved manually.

+## Comparing Changes with Git Diff
+Often git diff is used alongside commands like **git status** and **git log**, to get a better picture of a repository and how it has changed over time.

+1. **git diff** lists all the changes in our working directory that are NOT staged for the next commit.